 The decision to sell your home is a big one.
 Now that you’re ready to sell, you must consider the method you select to sell your home.
-While most homeowners first thought is to call a licensed real estate agent, why not consider the alternative of selling to a professional investor, like those at Fetch A House.
+While most homeowners first thought is to call a licensed real estate agent, why not consider the alternative of selling to a professional investor, like those at Fetch-A-House Properties.

 Real estate all comes down to the numbers, so it is helpful to understand the differences in the costs between selling your North Carolina and South Carolina house with an agent versus to an investor.

 Marketing expenses for selling your North Carolina and South Carolina house with an agent are part of the listing contract.
 They outline all of the steps that the agent will take towards selling the home, which can vary significantly by property.

 Listing costs will include anything you must do to prepare to sell your North Carolina and South Carolina house with an agent.
 These listing costs could consist of simple cleaning so that it is in ready condition for showings, to significant updates to the home’s interior, appliances, or more.
 Often, an agent will recommend sellers invest in renovations modernizing the features of a home to meet the demands of technology.
 Other amenities they may suggest space for two home offices or even the addition of a study area for school-aged children.